Mailar Mallanna Temple

 Sri Shiva Mailar Mallanna Temple is a Hindu temple dedicated to the god Khandoba (also known as Mailar Mallanna and a form of the god Shiva, in Mailar or Khanapur village).
 It is situated on the Bidar-Udgir Road, 15 km from Bidar, Karnataka, India.
 Said temple is located within the Vijayanagara ["city of victory"] empire; which is now South India.
-Some of the languages spoken during this time were Kannada, Marathi Telugu, and Tamil.
+Some of the languages spoken during this time were Kannada, Telugu, and Tamil.

 History

 The temple's origin is connected with the demon Mallasur (Malla) (in Kannada asur means demons) and his younger brother Manikasur (Mani), who gained the boon of invincibility from Brahma, creating chaos on the earth and harassing the sages.

 When the seven sages approached Shiva for protection after Indra and Vishnu confessed their incapability, Shiva assumed the form (or Avatar) of Martanda Bhairava, as the Mahatmya calls Mallanna (Khandoba), riding the Nandi bull, leading an army of the gods.
 Martanda Bhairava is described as shining like the golden sun, covered in turmeric and appearing with three-eyes and a crescent moon on his forehead.

 The demon army was slaughtered by the gods and Khandoba killed Malla and Mani.
 While dying, Malla offered his white horse to Khandoba as an act of repentance and asked for a favor—that he be present in every shrine of Khandoba.
 Thus, this temple is called Sri Shiva Mailari Mallanna (Khandoba) Temple.

 The Mailar Mallanna Temple is a Hindu temple dedicated to the god Khandoba (also known as Mailar Mallanna and a form of the god Shiva, in Mailar or Khanapur village).
 It is situated on the Bidar-Udgir Road, 15 km from Bidar, Karnataka, India.
 The main day of worship is believed to be Sunday.
 Near the temple, trading takes place.
 They trade animals such as goats, sheep and cows.
 Devotees visit this temple to seek fulfillment of salvation, wealth, knowledge, purchase of vehicles and relief of diseases.
 This temple attracts millions of tourists and is very beautiful to view.